SteeltoeOSS/Documentation/api/v4/management/cloud-foundry.md

 When used, this endpoint enables the following additional functionality on Cloud Foundry:

 * A variant of the [hypermedia](./hypermedia.md) endpoint is registered at `/cloudfoundryapplication`.
-* All endpoints are additionally mapped under the base path `/cloudfoundryapplication`.
+* All endpoints are also mapped under the base path `/cloudfoundryapplication`.
 * [Authentication and authorization](#security) for your Cloud Foundry environment is added to the request pipeline.

-> [!NOTE]
+> [!IMPORTANT]
-> The Cloud Foundry integration will not work unless the [Cloud Foundry Configuration Provider](../configuration/cloud-foundry-provider.md) has also been configured.
+> The Cloud Foundry integration works only when the [Cloud Foundry Configuration Provider](../configuration/cloud-foundry-provider.md) has also been configured.

 ## Configure Settings